 Certificate in Missional Theology

-The Certificate in Missional Theology (CMT) was created to be an online tool to assist missional Christians who desire to enhance their awareness of how they are a part of the mission of God to bring righteousness, justice, and peace to those they serve.
+The Certificate in Missional Theology (CMT) was created to be a tool to assist missional Christians who desire to enhance their awareness of how they are a part of the mission of God to bring righteousness, justice, and peace to those they serve.
 Courses are taught for application to ministry.
 The certificate offers each student the opportunity to interact and converse with both faculty and fellow students in the program, enhancing both intellectual and vocational growth.